 Planning Ahead for Military Retirement

-From season to season, I find there is always something to look forward to.
-In the midst of toasty summer days, I long for when the forecast brings a cooldown of the weather.
-When colorful autumn leaves appear, I anticipate the joys that upcoming holiday celebrations may bring.
-Throughout the chilly winter months, I visualize the arrival of spring flowers and cheerful sunshine.
+From season to season, there’s always something to look forward to.
+In the midst of toasty summer days, we long for when the forecast brings a cooldown of the weather.
+When colorful autumn leaves appear, we anticipate the joys that upcoming holiday celebrations may bring.
+Throughout the chilly winter months, we visualize the arrival of spring flowers and cheerful sunshine.

 After experiencing a variety of locations with military assignments, our family often stargazes about getting away from it all, living off the grid, and retiring to a rural acreage.
 With a lifestyle way out yonder in the boonies, we may fully embrace the peace of nature and the beauty of the great outdoors.

-MilitaryByOwner recently asked its loyal social media followers
+MilitaryByOwner asked its loyal social media followers what they prefer when choosing a retirement destination.
+Here’s what they said:

-answer the "retirement destination" question?
-Do you hope to hang your hiking hat at mountaintop cabin?
+How would you answer the "retirement destination" question?
+Do you hope to hang your hiking hat at a mountaintop cabin?
 Or, are you a fan of the ever-warm Southwest desert climate?
-Would a long walk along the beach
+Would a long walk along the beach float your boat?
+Or perhaps full or part-time RV living is in your plans.

-No matter where your future plans may lead, it might be helpful to try out a few places with a test drive of sorts.
+No matter where your future military retirement plans lead, it might be helpful to try out a few places with a test drive of sorts.
 Consider spending vacation time in a haven where you’d consider living.
-This may offer a snapshot of what life is like there.
+This can offer a snapshot of what life is like there.

 Beyond just favoring the weather or climate, when visiting a potential spot, ponder lifestyle questions, such as: